Text to speech

 Black, Hispianic, and Asian Americans all have a higher statistical risk of developing dementia than white Americans.
 These racial minorities make up nearly 60% of U.S. Medicaid beneficiaries which doesn’t offer coverage of diagnostic amyloid PET scans.

-The takeaway on Medicare coverage of PET scans for Alzheimer’s and dementia
+The science behind PET scans for dementia

 If you find our articles and interviews helpful, please consider becoming a supporting member of our community.
 Frustrated by the lack of an editorially independent source of information on brain health and Alzheimer’s disease, we decided to create Being Patient.
 We are a team of dedicated journalists covering the latest research on Alzheimer’s, bringing you access to the experts and elevating the patient perspective on what it’s like to live with dementia.